Project Info

 Project Description

 CWRC IS THE ONLY FACILITY IN INDIA where orphaned and/or injured wild animals of several species are hand-raised and/or treated and subsequently returned to the wild.
 Strategically located in Borjuri village adjacent to the Panbari Reserve Forest near Kaziranga National Park in Assam, the centre attends to a wide range of wildlife emergencies resulting from natural or anthropogenic causes.
-Since it was launched in 2002, the centre has handled close to 4500 animal cases, with nearly 60 percent released back to the wild.
+Since its establishment in 2002, the centre has handled over 5000 animal cases, with nearly 60% released back to the wild.

 Flanked by the Brahmaputra river towards its north, Kaziranga lies in the river’s flood plain and experiences annual flooding during monsoon.
 Although these annual inundations play a significant role in maintaining the fertility of the habitat, they also regularly cause large-scale temporary displacement of wild animals.